zshihang/jekyll-post/README.rst

-jekyll_post
+jekyll-post
 ===========

-jekyll_post is used to create a new post for blogs powered by jekyll
+jekyll-post is used to create a new post for blogs powered by jekyll

 Usage
 -----

-jekyll_post [-h] title
+jekyll-post [-h] title

 Quick-Start
 -----------